SKCraft/Launcher/README.md

 Note that documentation may be lacking in some places.
 If you run into problems, **do not be hesistant to ask**.
 While the launcher versions have always had many features, documentation has always been lacking due to time constraints.

-The launcher also exists primarily for my server and not for the purpose of providing a platform, but we try to make as many resources available as possible.
+The launcher also exists primarily for my server, but we try to make as many resources available as possible.
+The launcher will be supported for some time.
+If you want to contact me about some sort of partnership, want to make the launcher the official launcher for something, please email me (see [my website](http://www.sk89q.com/contact/)).
+While you do not have to do this, I can make future decisions with awareness of what the needs of other users may be.

 Compiling
 ---------